 RV owner and salesman explains why Azdel products helped him determine which RV to purchase.
-Take away he product reduces moisture infiltration from the exterior to interior of your coach.
+Take away: the product reduces moisture infiltration from the exterior to interior of your coach.

-Mold, mildew, and toxic chemicals are examples of particle pollutants that accumulate in confined spaces with temperature fluctuations, when moisture is present.
+Mold, mildew, and toxic chemicals are examples of particle pollutants that accumulate in confined spaces with temperature fluctuations when moisture is present.
 We have safety measures to protect us from smoke.
-We have carbon monoxide detectors to protect us from the odorless gas that we can’t see, but can kill, and propane detectors to detect leaks that can put your family members at risk due to fire.
-These are commonly standards or options in most RVs manufactured today.
+We have carbon monoxide detectors to protect us from the odorless gas that we can’t see, but can kill, and propane detectors to detect leaks that can put your family members at risk.
+These are common standards or options in most RV's manufactured today.

 When renovating an RV, or working to remove water damage and mold, use the proper precautions.
-Here a couple removed plywood, that was stamped with a formadehyde warning.
+Here a couple removed plywood that was stamped with a formaldehyde warning.